ajvondrak/git-topics/doc/git-topics.1.md

   misconfigured something or there was an error, you can start over with the `--force` flag.

+* git topics start <name>:
+  Start a new topic branch.

 ## SEE ALSO

 git(1), gitworkflows(7)